Quasiparticle Effective Mass of the Three-Dimensional Fermi Liquid by Quantum Monte Carlo

 The simplest possible electron liquid is the homogeneous electron gas (HEG), in which interacting electrons move in a uniform, inert, neutralizing background.
 The HEG is characterized by a very simple Hamiltonian,\footnote{We use Hartree atomic units (a.u.), in which $\hbar=4\pi\epsilon_0=m_{\rm e}=|e|=1$.
-The Coulomb sum in the definition of the Hamiltonian is shorthand for a convergent sum of periodic Ewald interactions.} $\hat{H}=\sum_i -(1/2)\nabla_i^2+\sum_{i>j} r_{ij}^{-1}$, which nevertheless leads to rich and challenging physical behavior \cite{Giuliani}.
-For instance, in the case of the 2D HEG, experimental data appear to contradict each other \cite{Pudalov,Padmanabhan}, and many-body perturbation theory calculations within the $GW$ approximation give very different results depending on the choice of effective interaction and whether or not the Dyson equation is solved self-consistently \cite{Asgari}.
-QMC methods \cite{Ceperley86} in real space \cite{Ceperley80,Foulkes,Becca,YKwon,Holzman,Spink}, determinant space \cite{Booth09,Ruggeri,Shepherd}, and diagrammatic space \cite{Prokof}, have allowed a highly accurate, variational determination of the ground-state energy and other quantum properties \cite{Ceperley80,Tanatar,Moroni,Neil_2013}.
+The Coulomb sum in the definition of the Hamiltonian is shorthand for a convergent sum of periodic Ewald interactions.} $\hat{H}=\sum_i -(1/2)\nabla_i^2+\sum_{i>j} r_{ij}^{-1}$, which nevertheless leads to rich and challenging physical behavior \cite{Ceperley86,Foulkes,Becca,YKwon,Holzman,Spink,Booth09,Ruggeri,Shepherd,Prokof,Tanatar,Moroni,Neil_2013}.
+The density parameter $r_\text{s}$ plays a crucial role in the physics of the electron liquid and is given by $r_\text{s}=(\frac{3}{4n\pi})^{1/3} a_\text{B}^{-1}$, where $n$ is the electron number density and $a_\text{B}=1$ a.u.\ is the Bohr radius.